 The experience has taught us to be more strategic with our time.
-As such, lawyers will need to embrace a strong online presence aligned with their practice area and showcase timeliness and relevance in order to stand out among competition, and perhaps more importantly, more actively get in front of referral sources.
-Additionally, spotlighting a law firm’s strengths, expertise, as well as company culture will be key to making recruitment and retention strides the next several years.
+As such, lawyers will need to embrace a strong online presence aligned with their practice area and showcase timeliness and relevance in order to stand out among the competition, and perhaps more importantly, more actively get in front of referral sources.
+Additionally, spotlighting a law firm’s strengths, expertise, as well as company culture will be key to making recruitment and retention strides over the next several years.

 The winners, looking to 2021, are going to be the law firms that find ways to significantly elevate their online presence while providing personalized and positive experiences.
 Law firms need to work with digital media experts to analyze social media presence and determine how it could better support clients and prospects.

 When was the last time you handed out a business card?
 Chances are, it’s been quite some time.
-A law firm’s website, including an attorney or practice group’s specific page, are the 2021 business cards.
+A law firm’s website, including an attorney or practice group’s specific page, is the 2021 business cards.

-The number of law firms that still lack responsive, user-friendly and intuitive websites is abundant.
-What’s more, law firms could be winning over more new business by simply ensuring that a website is easy to navigate, concise and that the benefits of working with your firm compared to competitors are clear.
+The number of law firms that still lack responsive, user-friendly, and intuitive websites is abundant.
+What’s more, law firms could be winning over the more new business by simply ensuring that a website is easy to navigate, concise and that the benefits of working with your firm compared to competitors are clear.

 After all, hiring an attorney is stressful enough.
 Combine that with the build-up of anxiety over the actual issue the prospective client is hiring an attorney for with, say, not being able to easily book an appointment—that will no doubt increase the chance the person exits a page.
-So, while there’s already focus on bringing prospective clients to websites, ultimately keeping them there long enough to click ‘contact’ should prove to be a firm’s improvement area.
+So, while there’s already a focus on bringing prospective clients to websites, ultimately keeping them there long enough to click ‘contact’ should prove to be a firm’s improvement area.